 Additional Basic Phrases

-The best part about the free Ling App is that you do not have to stick to only one language.
-With Latvian, you can learn only another living relative, Lithuanian and other languages such as Vietnamese, Japanese, and Spanish without hassle.
+The best part about the Ling app is that you do not have to stick to only one language.
+With Latvian, you can learn only another living relative, Lithuanian, and other languages such as Vietnamese, Japanese, and Spanish without hassle.
 With the help of expert writers, you will get exposure to multiple languages and creative videos, audio recordings, and pictures that are worth your time.

 So, what are you waiting for?
-Begin your multilingual journey with Ling today!
+Begin your multilingual journey with the Ling app by downloading it on the Play Store or App Store today!